FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 > .shareBucket({ bucket?: string })

 Shares a bucket.
-Returns a promis that resolves to the threadInfo (required to join a bucket).
+Returns a promise that resolves to the threadInfo (required to join a bucket).
 If you don't specify the `bucket` property, `client.defaultBucket` value is going to be used instead.

 ```js